CCBoot server can be run on any system above Windows 7.

 Raid 0 from SSD for writeback does not improve performance because for random read/write IOPS will not increase, raid 0 on SSD increases only sequential read/write speed.

 Note: Do not use cheap SSD for writeback and SSD disk as they are unreliable and may cause clients to hang when the SSD gets corrupt.
 Also, do not use SSD for a few roles because it will reduce the performance.
 Choose an SSD with high read/write speed.
 Faster SSD for writeback results in better performance for clients.
 We recommend using an SSD with IOPS for random read/write more than 90K (for example : Samsung EVO series).

-Note: Format all hard disk with 32K allocation unit except windows partition/disk , as it provides you the best performance. - Do Not skip this
+Note: Format all disks (Hard disks or SSDs) with 32K allocation unit except windows partition/disk , as it provides you the best performance. - Do Not skip this

 4) One SSD disk for SSD cache (256+ GB).